haiwen/seafile-admin-docs/manual/maintain/clean_database.md

 ### Login

-To clean the login records, login in to MySQL/MariaDB and use the following command:
+Use the following command to clean the login records:

 ```
 use seahub_db;